patdaburu/CassandraExamples/README.md

 Once it's installed, you can review a [tutorial](<https://academy.datastax.com/resources/getting-started-apache-cassandra-and-c-net>) on using the C#/.Net driver.

-To see a working code example
+To see a working code example, check out the [01_ConnectCrud](<https://github.com/patdaburu/CassandraExamples/tree/master/01_ConnectCrud>) console application.

 ## CqlPoco: An Object Mapper for Cassandra and .Net

 While it's unclear as of this writing that Chartis will ultimately require an ORM, the [DataStax .Net driver](<http://cassandra.apache.org/doc/latest/getting_started/drivers.html>) does contain a *"micro-ORM"* called [CqlPoco](https://github.com/LukeTillman/cqlpoco).
 Luke Tilman, the original project author has a nice article about CqlPoco [here](<http://www.luketillman.com/introducing-cqlpoco-an-object-mapper-for-cassandra-and-net/>).

-[More to come...]
+*Different sources of CqlPoco documentation disagree on the API.
+The version that seems to most closely reflect the reality of the version found in the DataStax driver package can be found [here](<http://www.datastax.com/dev/blog/csharp-driver-cassandra-new-mapper-linq-improvements>), though it is incomplete and should be supplemented with the documentation found [here](<https://github.com/LukeTillman/cqlpoco>).*

+To see some working code example, check out the [02_CqlPoco](<https://github.com/patdaburu/CassandraExamples/tree/master/01_ConnectCrud>) console application project.